Q. If I have questions, who can I contact?

 - Located in, serving, and/or conducting organizational activities in DeKalb County, IL

-- Legally recognized by the IRS as 501(c)3 organizations (check IRS compliance here)
+- Legally recognized by the IRS as 501(c)3 (check IRS compliance here)

 - Legally registered with the Attorney General’s Office to solicit donations in Illinois (learn about annual registration here)

-- 2018 DeKalb County Nonprofit Partnership (DCNP) members by March 1, 2018 (Learn about DNCP membership here or contact firstname.lastname@example.org)
+- 2019 DeKalb County Nonprofit Partnership (DCNP) members by March 1, 2019 (Learn about DNCP membership here or contact firstname.lastname@example.org)